 Here is the short answer:

 - During early morning tours the seas are typically the calmest of the day with the lowest wind and waves.
 This makes it easier to find the whales and the most comfortable boat ride.
-The whales themselves do seem to be a bit more calm at this time of the day.
 This is the best time for guests that suffer from motion sickness and for families with smaller children.

 - Afternoon tours can be the most dramatic of the day.
 There is a correlation between high tide, greater wind, waves and heightened levels of Whale activity.
 The boat ride itself can be more of an adventure if the wind and waves have picked up – usually most in March/April.
 This is the best time for Whale watching aficionados as the pay off can be the greatest whale activity level of the day.